 Applicant was born, raised, and educated in China.
-Applicant's mother, brother, sister, and adopted daughter are citizens and residents of China.
-She is close to her mother and sister and visits them almost every year.
-Applicant has frequent contact with her mother (she telephones her on a weekly basis) and her sister (she communicates with her sister about three times a month); however, she does not have frequent contact with her other relatives living in China.
-She does not provide financial support to any relatives living in China.
-She does not have any financial accounts in China.
+Applicant's father and two sisters are citizens and residents of China.
+His mother died in 2007.
+He is close to his father and visits China almost every year.
+Applicant has frequent contact with his family.
+He provides financial support to his father living in China.
+He has bank accounts in China.

 There is a rebuttable presumption that a person has ties of affection for, or obligation to, their immediate family members.
-See generally ISCR Case No. 01-03120, 2002 DOHA LEXIS 94 at \8 (App.
+See generally ISCR Case No. 01-03120, 2002 DOHA LEXIS 94 at 8 (App.
 Bd.
 Feb.
 20, 2002).
 Applicant has ties of affection for her mother and sister as indicated by her frequent contact with them and her almost annual visits to China to visit her mother.

-Applicant's relationships with residents of China create a concern about Applicant's "obligation to protect sensitive information or technology" and her desire to help her relatives, who live in China.
-For example, if intelligence agents or government officials in China wanted to expose Applicant to coercion, they could exert pressure on her relatives residing in China.
-Applicant would then be subject to coercion through her relatives and classified information could potentially be compromised.
+Applicant's relationships with residents of China create a concern about Applicant's "obligation to protect sensitive information or technology" and his desire to help his relatives, who live in China.
+For example, if intelligence agents or government officials in China wanted to expose Applicant to coercion, they could exert pressure on his father or sisters residing in China.
+Applicant would then be subject to coercion through his relatives and classified information could potentially be compromised.
 An applicant's possession of close family ties with their family living in a foreign country are not, as a matter of law, disqualifying under Guideline B. However, if an applicant has a close relationship with even one relative, living in a foreign country, this factor alone is sufficient to create the potential for foreign influence and could potentially result in the compromise of classified information.
 See Generally ISCR Case No. 03-02382 at 5 (App.
 Bd.
 Feb.
 15, 2006); ISCR Case No. 99-0424 (App.
 Bd.
 Feb.
 8, 2001).

 The nature of a nation's government, its relationship with the United States, its history of intelligence gathering, and its human rights record are relevant in assessing the likelihood that an applicant's family members are vulnerable to government coercion or inducement.
 The risk of coercion, persuasion, or duress is significantly greater if the foreign country has an authoritarian government, a family member is associated with or dependent upon the government or the country is known to conduct intelligence collection operations against the United States.
-The relationship of China with the United States, and China's "history of conducting espionage against the United States puts a heavy burden of proof on Applicant" to demonstrate that her relationships with family members living in China do not pose a security risk.
+The relationship of China with the United States, and China's "history of conducting espionage against the United States puts a heavy burden of proof on Applicant" to demonstrate that his relationships with family members living in China do not pose a security risk.
 See ISCR Case No. 12-04780 at 3 (App.
 Bd.
 Nov.
 13, 2013).
-Applicant should not be placed into a position where she might be forced to choose between loyalty to the United States and a desire to assist relatives living in China.
+Applicant should not be placed into a position where he might be forced to choose between loyalty to the United States and a desire to assist relatives living in China.